hyperledger/firefly/docs/reference/blockchain_operation_errors.md

  - `"errorMessage":"FF23053: Error return value for custom error: <revert hex string>`
  - `"returnValue":"<revert hex string>"`

+A future update to FireFly could be made to automatically decode custom error revert reasons if FireFly knows the ABI for the custom error.
+See [FireFly issue 1466](https://github.com/hyperledger/firefly/issues/1466) which describes the current limitation.

 If FireFly is configured to connect to Besu without `revert-reason-enabled=true` the error message will be set to:

  - `"errorMessage":"FF23054: Error return value unavailable"`